 The Faculty is unique in Canada because it engages in population-based disease prevention research and plays a leadership role in national research networks that study population-based interventions to reduce diseases such as heart disease and cancer.

-Applied Health Sciences is very successful in translating research into practical programs that support health and wellness.
+The Faculty of Health is very successful in translating research into practical programs that support health and wellness.
 These programs have had a profound effect on the lives of many people, including obese children, persons with dementia and their partners in care, the aging population, cardiac patients, and those battling cancer.

 Please consider supporting one of the following priority projects: